phoenixframework/phoenix/guides/realtime/channels.md

 end
 ```

-In our JavaScript, we can use the token set previously when to pass the token when constructing the Socket:
+In our JavaScript, we can use the token set previously when constructing the Socket:

 ```javascript
 let socket = new Socket("/socket", {params: {token: window.userToken}})